 The table below is a summary of what I discovered.
 You can download it or print it out and use it as a reference guide when considering where you can learn to code:

 Be aware that while this information was correct when the article was released, it is subject to change.
-Unfortunately, at the time we published, CapaCiTi was unable to confirm that the information we took from their website was up to date.

 For the most up-to-date information, it’s always best to contact the organisations themselves.